-Ardizzone joins the Seminoles after 23 seasons as the head coach of the DePaul University women’s tennis program (1995-2019).
+Ardizzone joined the Seminoles after 23 seasons as the head coach of the DePaul University women’s tennis program (1995-2019).
 As the winningest coach in program history, Ardizzone established himself as a mentor on and off the court.
-With a 364-204 overall record, he led the Blue Demons to five NCAA Tournament berths since 2010 and to four Big East Championships in the last six years.
-Ardizzone was named the ITA Midwest Coach of the year in 2010 and 2014 in addition to Big East Coach of the Year five times.
+With a 364-204 overall record, he led the Blue Demons to five NCAA Tournament berths since 2010, and to four Big East Championships in six years.
+Ardizzone was named the ITA Midwest Coach of the year in 2010 and 2014, and was named the Big East Coach of the Year five times.

-An accomplished recruiter, Ardizzone has coached 50 all-conference players, two Big East Players of the Year, 14 nationally ranked singles players, seven nationally ranked doubles teams in the top 50 and four Big East Tournament Most Valuable Players.
+An accomplished recruiter, Ardizzone has coached 51 all-conference players, two Big East Players of the Year, four Big East Tournament Most Valuable Players, 15 nationally ranked singles players and eight nationally ranked doubles teams.

-Ardizzone’s student-athletes lived up to his leadership on and off the court, collecting numerous awards for academic and athletic performance.
-In 20 of the last 22 years, his teams have been named ITA All-Academic teams.
-Ardizzone has coached student-athletes who have earned the ITA/Arthur Ashe Award for Leadership and Sportsmanship, the prestigious ITA/Cissie Leary Award for Sportsmanship and Big East Scholar-Athlete Sports Excellence Award.
+Ardizzone has also built an incredible reputation as an academic leader.
+In 21 of the last 23 years, his teams have been named ITA All-Academic teams, including twice at Florida State.
+Ardizzone has coached student-athletes who have won the ITA/Arthur Ashe Award for Leadership and Sportsmanship, the prestigious ITA/Cissie Leary Award for Sportsmanship and Big East Scholar-Athlete Sports Excellence Award.

 Ardizzone went to DePaul from the College of DuPage in Glen Ellyn, Ill. where he was the assistant coach for both men’s and women’s tennis teams.
 Before that, he was the assistant coach at Northwest Missouri State and served as the Director of Nike Tennis Camp in 1998.

-As a player, Ardizzone was a two-year captain at Northwest Missouri State where he was nationally ranked in both singles and doubles.
+As a player, Ardizzone was a two-year captain at Northwest Missouri State, where he was nationally ranked in both singles and doubles.
 Off the court, he was an Arthur Ashe Sportsmanship Award winner and was awarded numerous scholarships.
-Prior to playing at NWMS, Ardizzone played two seasons at the College of DuPage.
+Prior to playing at NWMS, Ardizzone played one season at the College of DuPage.